Living off the Land

 1- Preparation in the Netherlands (or in Canada)

 2- 2-3 weeks Canada in Summer (August – Early September)

 3- 2-3 weeks Canada in late fall or winter

-1- In the Netherlands we will prepare for the time in Canada with flora and fauna identification, plant medicine, edible plants, horseback riding basics, Archery, fishing and Wilderness Living Skills.
+1- In the Netherlands we will prepare for the time in Canada with flora and fauna identification, plant medicine, edible plants, Archery, fishing, Advanced Wilderness and Remote First Aid and Wilderness Living Skills.

 We will also use E learning in this program

 Between the two trips to Canada there is further training in the Netherlands